TeamStriked/striked3d/README.md

 * Control (based on CanvasItems) and Control Elements like Buttons, etc.
 * Camera3D (Camera instance for an scene)
 * EditorGrid (Editor grid the preview window)

+For 2d rendering we using an css-style positioning system (px or percent, relative or absolute).

 ## Current available node services